Black Wall Street: 100 Years Since the Tulsa Race Massacre

 This was not the first or only attack on an African American community in the United States during the Jim Crow era.
 Jim Crow codes relegated Blacks to second-class citizenship, and any real or perceived violation (including Black success) could be cause for violence.

-[Banner Image: Photograph of People Standing Amid Rubble in the Greenwood District, June 1, 1921.
-National Archives, Records of the American National Red Cross, 1881–2008]
+Banner Image: Photograph of People Standing Amid Rubble in the Greenwood District, June 1, 1921.
+National Archives, Records of the American National Red Cross, 1881–2008

-The 100th Anniversary of the Tulsa Race Massacre Featured Document Display is made possible in part by the National Archives Foundation through the generous support of
+The 100th Anniversary of the Tulsa Race Massacre Featured Document Display is made possible in part by the National Archives Foundation through the generous support of The Boeing Company.

 Past Featured Records